Ring Sizing Guide

 • For skinny fingers with larger knuckles which necessitate a slightly larger ring, keep in mind the weight of your stones.
 Rings with heavier heads and skinner bands tend to spin more on the finger, which can be a bother!

-• Most of the engagement rings can be sized up and down a couple of sizes no problem.
-However, the rings that have diamonds on the band all the way around (eternity bands) sometimes cannot be resized.
-In this case, double to check to ensure either the exact right fit (tough for surprises) or be prepared to deal with the cost of a major redesign.
+• Most rings can be sized up and down a couple of sizes no problem.
+However, the rings that have diamonds on the band all the way around (full-eternity bands), as well as tungsten bands, cannot be resized.
+In this case, double to check to ensure either the exact right fit (tough for surprises).
+In the case that the ring does not fit, it would need to be re-made entirely.

 How To Get a Ring Re-Sized?